TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Website_System.md

 <sup>1</sup> For the safety of officers in the field, the campus police department has requested that the obtained Remote ID (RID) data be displayed on a website as opposed to a mobile application.
 Citing concerns about officers utilizing personal mobile devices in the field, the police captain and dispatcher we met with expressed an explicit desire for a website-based information display.

 <sup>2</sup> To allow for the timely dispatch of officers to the location of the detected drone, the campus police department has requested that the system operate as close to real-time as possible.
 For the sake of this project, we have defined real-time to be less than one second.

-<sup>3</sup> Reason for constraint 3 and why it is important

-<sup>4</sup> Reason for constraint 4 and why it is important

-<sup>5</sup> Reason for constraint 5 and why it is important
+Upon initial detection of a given Remote ID signal, a notification will be issued to the TTU police department.

+<sup>3</sup> This constraint works alongside the previous one to display the data to TTU police in an appropriate manner.
+It will take slightly longer to display the data on the website but in a successful implementation, this will still take less than one second.

+<sup>4</sup> To abstain from sending unnecessary alerts to campus police, we have decided to implement the ability to let campus police whitelist drone serial numbers.
+This will prevent alerts from being generated when an authorized drone is detected.
+Adding this check will also increase the execution time for the program, but again, it should still take less than one second.

+<sup>5</sup> Privacy on campus is a big concern for this project.
+One of the main concerns with drones on campus is that some malicious users may utilize drones to enter or obtain a clear view of private areas.
+To combat this, we will designate certain areas on campus as high-priority areas and raise the priority level of the detected drone.

+>[!NOTE]
+> Detected seems wrong in the last sentence, couldn't think of the right word.

 ## Schematic